IanCavalluzzi/skills-github-pages/index.md

 ---
 title: Welcome!
 ---
-This is a test page for me to learn about github pages
+This is a test page for me to learn about GitHub pages